Request for customs intervention

 - the destination of the goods.

-It is noteworthy that Article 17.4 of the Regulation (EU) No 608/2013 of 12 June 2013 provides almost identical provisions for EU detention (with one notable exception… but we’ll let you find it):
+It is interesting to note that Article 17.4 of Regulation (EU) No 608/2013 of 12 June 2013 provides almost identical provisions for EU detention (with the notable exception of one provision… but I’ll let you find it):

 - photographs;

-- upon request by the applicant and for a limited number of uses (see Article 21.4 of the Regulation (EU) No 608/2013 of 12 June 2013, for civil or criminal proceedings, negotiating with the infringer, etc.):
+- upon request by the applicant and for a limited number of uses (cf. Article 21.4 of Regulation (EU) No 608/2013 of 12 June 2013, civil or criminal proceedings, negotiating with the infringer, etc.):

 - the name and address of the consignee,